babo/bigquery-prezi/prezi.md

 - highly parallelized, compressed, replicated storage
 - not just a throw away datastore
 ---
-###Get a slice of a giant cluster of machines with guaranties rather than having a medium sized cluster
+###Get a slice of a giant cluster of machines with guaranties rather than having a medium sized cluster.
 .right[*Jordan Tigani*]
 ![](bq_book.jpg)
 ???
+- Don't build of your own
-.footnote[Use it, it's a competitive advantage!]
+- Use it, it's a competitive advantage!
 ---
-# How it works
+# Architecture
 ![](diagram.png)
 ???
 - disk speed as bottleneck